NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 In addition to the nuget.org [public feeds](https://api.nuget.org/v3/index.json), the NuGet clients have the ability to interact with file feeds and private http feeds.

-To authenticate with private feeds, the 2 approaches are:
+To authenticate with private http feeds, the 2 approaches are:

-* Add credentials in the [NuGet.Config](../reference/nuget-config-file.md#packagesourcecredentials)
+* Add credentials in the [NuGet.config](../reference/nuget-config-file.md#packagesourcecredentials)
 * Authenticate using one of the many extensibility models depending on the client used.

 ## NuGet clients' authentication extensibility